 Congratulations!
-For years, you’ve been using professional English-speaking voice talents for IVR voice prompts, auto attendant systems, and on hold messages…and now you’re ready to establish credibility with your Spanish-speaking customers with professional voice recordings in their native language.
+For years, you’ve been using professional English-speaking voice talents for IVR voice prompts, auto attendant systems, and on hold messages…and now you’re ready to establish credibility with your Spanish-speaking customers by contracting for a professional Spanish voice recording in their native language.

 Do it right and you’ll strengthen and nurture these key relationships.
 Do it wrong and you’ll have a Spanish omelette all over your face.
 Here are the pitfalls you may find along the path, and ways to navigate around them: